AvolitesLtd/TitanManual/docs/timelines/creating-a-timeline.md

 Adding manual triggers
 -----------------

-If you are programming a show where you have been given a list of timecodes for each cue point, you will want to enter the triggers manually at those specific times.
+If you are programming a show where you have been given a list of timecodes for each cue point, you can enter the triggers manually at those specific times.

 1. Press \<Record\>, \[Timeline\], then the **Select button** of the fader where you want to store the timeline.
 The Timeline View window will automatically open.